 - Optical Character Recognition (OCR) libraries for image validation of printed data

-- Automation frameworks, Robot Framework, being one example.
+- Automation frameworks, Robot Framework, are one example.

 - Online collaboration or software versioning tools: JIRA, GitLab, Bitbucket, etc.